 Our Local Counter Fraud Specialist

-Becci Goodchild is our Local Counter Fraud Specialist (LCFS).
-Her role is to implement the NHS Counter Fraud strategy within HPFT and to investigate any suspicions of fraud or bribery that may arise.
+Erin Sims our Local Counter Fraud Specialist (LCFS).
+Their role is to implement the NHS Counter Fraud strategy within HPFT and to investigate any suspicions of fraud or bribery that may arise.

 Reporting your concerns